 Ann joined the Ohio Conference staff in October 1998.
 An Ohio native, she graduated from Goshen College and Kent State University.
 Prior to the birth of her children, she taught language arts at Lake Center Christian School in Hartville.

-Ann and her husband, Bryan, live in Louisville with their three children, Sarah, Andrew and Alec.
-They are members of Beech Mennonite Church.
-Ann enjoys reading, singing, swimming, knitting, cooking and exploring Ohio’s state parks.
+Ann and her husband, Bryan, live in Louisville and are members of Beech Mennonite Church.
+They have three young adult children, Sarah, Andrew and Alec.
+Ann enjoys reading, singing, swimming, knitting, cooking, hiking and exploring Ohio’s state parks.

 Coordinator of Volunteers

-Alysa began her work with the Conference in October 2014 and is looking forward to working with the members of Ohio Conference.
+Alysa began her work with the Conference in October 2014 and enjoys working with the members of Ohio Conference.
 She is a graduate of Bluffton University and Bowling Green State University and a member of Central Mennonite Church.
-Prior to her assignement as Coordinator of Volunteers, she was a high school Spanish teacher.
+Prior to her assignment as Coordinator of Volunteers, she was a high school Spanish teacher.
 Alysa, who is from Archbold, lives with her husband, Mark, and their two young children, Analisa and Micah.
 She enjoys reading, gardening, sewing and traveling.